valeria921/SnapFact/README.md

 git clone https://github.com/your-username/snapfact.git
 cd snapfact

-Create a .env file for backend settings
+2. Create a .env file for backend settings

-Build and run the app with Docker Compose: docker compose up --build
+3. Build and run the app with Docker Compose: docker compose up --build

-Visit:
+4. Visit:
 Frontend: http://localhost:3000
 Admin Panel: http://localhost:8000/your-admin-url/

-Deployment:
+## ⚙️ Deployment
 The app is ready for deployment with Docker.
 Make sure your .env variables are set properly for production.

-Image Credits:
+## 🖼️ Image Credits:
 Illustration used in the project are from Storyset:
 <a href="https://storyset.com/technology">Technology illustrations by Storyset</a>